Butler-Brand/Butler-Brand.github.io/_posts/2022-05-21-submissons-post.md

 - No multiple submissions are allowed.
 Once your story has been rejected and, granted the submissions window is still open, you may submit again.
 If a story of yours has been accepted prior to the window closing, no further stories will be considered.
 One story at a time, please!
   <br /><br />
 - Simultaneous submissions are allowed, provided we are promptly informed of the story's acceptance elsewhere
   <br /><br />
+- Please allow for a 4-6 week response time to your submission
+<br /><br />
 <p>We shall seek 3 months worldwide print and digital rights on original works selected.
 For reprints we will seek non-exclusive rights</p>
 <p>&nbsp;<p>